MichaelMoggre39/Mike-s-First-Game/README.md

 - Start dev server: `npm run dev`
 - Build for production: `npm run build`

-## Deploy

-- GitHub Pages (static site):
-  - Ensure `vite.config.ts` has `base: './'` (already set).
-  - Build: `npm run build` (outputs `dist/`).
-  - Serve from GitHub Pages:
-    - Create a new repo on GitHub and push this project (see Git section below).
-    - In GitHub, enable Pages to serve from the `gh-pages` branch or `/docs`.
-    - Option A (branch): Use an action to publish `dist/` to `gh-pages`.
-    - Option B (docs): Move contents of `dist/` into a `/docs` folder and enable Pages from `docs/`.

-- itch.io (HTML5):
-  - Build: `npm run build`.
-  - Zip the contents of `dist/` (not the folder itself).
-The zip root must contain `index.html`.
-  - On itch.io, create a new project → "Kind of project: HTML" → Upload the zip → Check "This file will be played in the browser" → Save & View.
-  - With `base: './'` the paths are relative, so assets load correctly in itch.io’s subpath sandbox.

 ## Controls

 - Left Click: Dash to cursor